pinyuko/azure-docs-sdk-node/docs-ref-services/preview/ai-form-recognizer-readme.md

 - Business cards, using `PrebuiltModels.BusinessCard` or its model ID `"prebuilt-businessCard"` (see [the supported fields of the business card model](https://aka.ms/azsdk/formrecognizer/businesscardfieldschema)).
 - Invoices, using `PrebuiltModels.Invoice` or its model ID `"prebuilt-invoice"` (see [the supported fields of the invoice model](https://aka.ms/azsdk/formrecognizer/invoicefieldschema)).
 - Identity Documents (such as driver licenses and passports), using `PrebuiltModels.IdentityDocument` or its model ID `"prebuilt-idDocument"` (see [the supported fields of the identity document model](https://aka.ms/azsdk/formrecognizer/iddocumentfieldschema)).
+- W2 Tax Forms (United States), using `PrebuiltModels.TaxUsW2` or its model ID `"prebuilt-tax.us.w2"` (see [the supported fields of the W2 model](https://aka.ms/azsdk/formrecognizer/taxusw2fieldschema)).

 The fields of all prebuilt document models may also be accessed programmatically using the `getModel` method (by their model IDs) of `DocumentModelAdministrationClient` and inspecting the `docTypes` field in the result.